roknus/conan-vscode/README.md

 # Conan Package Manager

+> ⚠️ **Development Status**: This extension is currently under heavy development and may not be stable.
+Features are subject to change, and you may encounter bugs or incomplete functionality.
+Use with caution in production environments.

 A comprehensive Visual Studio Code extension for managing Conan C++ packages, profiles, and remotes.

 ## 🚀 Features